kracr/owl2gen/README.md

 Files (axiomCountOntology.owl, userInputCountOntology.owl, randomAxiomCountOntology.owl, randomUserInputCountOntology.owl) will get SAVED in the
-root directory of this project folder
+root directory of this project folder.

+In order to understand the code, refer [Documentation](https://github.com/kracr/ontogen/blob/master/ORDER.txt)